tanner87661/IoTTStick/IoTTStickM5 Install Files/Software V1.5.14/InstallFile/Readme.txt

-This file contains The IoTT Stick software Version 1.5.13 with WiThrottle Server and full RedHat++ Shield functionality To install, connect your M5 Stick C to the computer's USB port.
+This file contains The IoTT Stick software Version 1.5.14 with WiThrottle Server and full RedHat++ Shield functionality.
+Some additional bug fixes for the PurpleHat.

+To install, connect your M5 Stick C to the computer's USB port.
 Extract the zip file and execute (double-click) the file update.bat If everything goes right, the update program will find the stick on the USB port and will load the program and the web pages.